maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ---

 ## Intro
-By the end of 2018, NVIDIA released the new GPU series Turing, best known for it's ability of accelerated ray tracing.
+By the end of 2018, NVIDIA released the new GPU series Turing, best known for its ability of accelerated ray tracing.

 Ray tracing is the process of simulating light paths from reality.
 In reality, billions of rays get shot around you and at some point, hit your eyes.
 Up to today, simulating this process is one of the most expensive tasks in computer science and an ongoing research area.